raizen74/aws-mle/README.md

 Helps in identifying training issues such as vanishing gradients, exploding gradients, and tensor saturation.
 Relevant for debugging model training processes.

+To track system resources, **SageMaker Profiler** requires the **start and stop profiling commands to be added to the training script**, which collects metrics such as CPU, GPU, and memory usage.

 ## SageMaker Deployments

 !["SageMaker deployments"](deployments.jpg)

 ## SageMaker Endpoints

+SageMaker endpoints cannot host multiple containers behind a single endpoint without a Multi-Model Endpoint setup.
 !["SageMaker endpoints"](endpoints.jpg)
 !["SageMaker endpoints 2"](endpoints2.jpg)

 - Asynchronous: This option is ideal for requests with large **payload sizes (up to 1GB)**, long **processing times (up to one hour)**, and **near real-time latency** requirements.
 Asynchronous Inference enables you to save on costs by **autoscaling the instance count to zero when there are no requests to process**, so you only pay when your endpoint is processing requests.
 Designed for use cases where requests can be processed in batches and are not time-sensitive.
 - Real-time: Receive responses for each request in real time, low latency or high throughput, can process responses only for **up to 60 seconds, payload size limit of 6 MB**.
 Real-time endpoints have a **continuous cost**, even when idle.
 Requires provisioning and managing infrastructure to handle traffic spikes.
 You can enable **data capture** and integrate it with Clarify to perform bias detection.
 The `min number of copies` specifies the minimum number of model copies that you want to have hosted on the endpoint at any given time.
 - Serverless: Ideal for workloads which have idle periods between traffic spurts and can tolerate **cold starts**.
 Receive responses for each request in **real time**.
 Scale independently. **It can support payload sizes up to 4 MB and processing times up to 60 seconds**.
 Setting `MaxConcurrency` to 1 ensures the endpoint can handle one request at a time. **Memory limit 6 GB and max 200 concurrent requests**.
-You **cannot configure a VPC** for the endpoint in this solution.
-Ideal for workloads that have idle periods between traffic spikes and can tolerate cold starts. **Provisioned concurrency** allows you to deploy models on serverless endpoints with predictable performance, and high scalability by keeping your endpoints warm, useful for predictable workloads.
+You **cannot configure a VPC** for the endpoint in this solution. **Provisioned concurrency** allows you to deploy models on serverless endpoints with predictable performance, and high scalability by keeping your endpoints warm, useful for predictable workloads.
 !["Serverless"](serverless.jpg)
 - Batch transform: Batch transform is a serverless, scalable, and cost-effective solution for **offline** predictions on large batches of data that is available upfront and you don’t need a persistent endpoint.